lukewarlow/JavaConsoleMenu/README.md

 Process finished with exit code 0
 ```

-Look in src/tests for a full example implementation of the library.
+Look in src/tests for a better example implementation of the library.